symfony/symfony-docs/testing.rst

 --------------------

 Sometimes it can be useful to mock a dependency of a tested service.

-From the example in the previous section, let's assume the ``NewsletterGenerator`` has a dependency to a private alias ``NewsRepositoryInterface`` pointing to a private ``NewsRepository`` service and we would like to use a mocked ``NewsRepositoryInterface`` instead of the concrete one::
+From the example in the previous section, let's assume the ``NewsletterGenerator`` has a dependency to a private alias ``NewsRepositoryInterface`` pointing to a private ``NewsRepository`` service and you'd like to use a mocked ``NewsRepositoryInterface`` instead of the concrete one::

     // ...